michaelnisi/fanboy-kit/README.md

 # FanboyKit

 Search iTunes with FanboyKit.
-The framework provides a client for [fanboy-http](https://github.com/michaelnisi/fanboy-http), a caching proxy for the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
+This Swift package provides a client for [fanboy-http](https://github.com/michaelnisi/fanboy-http), a caching proxy for the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
 FanboyKit is used in the [Podest](https://github.com/michaelnisi/podest) podcast app.

 ## Example